Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 ### **Suspicious — Further Investigation Recommended**

-The PCAP shows that Sarah's workstation communicated with `account-check.training.test` and followed a sequence involving:

-* Verification
-* HTTP redirection
-* Session establishment
-* JavaScript retrieval
-* Session-associated requests

-This behavior was sufficiently unusual to warrant further investigation.
+The PCAP demonstrates a connected application flow between Sarah's workstation, the internal portal, and `account-check.training.test`.

+The portal returned HTML containing a direct link to the external `/verify` endpoint.
+The workstation subsequently accessed that endpoint, received a redirect to `/session/start`, established a session, and generated additional session-associated requests.

+This behavior warrants further investigation because the PCAP establishes a meaningful relationship between the portal and the external service.

-However, **the PCAP alone does not establish that the destination is malicious.**
+However, **the PCAP alone does not establish that the external destination is malicious.**

 ### Current Confidence